ayush-kumar-1/lovelace/Review of Learning with Noisy Learning.md

 ## Loss Adjustment
 ### SEAL (Chen et. al)
 ### HOC (Zhu et. al)
+### MLC (Zheng et. al)

 ## Sample Selection

 ### Confident Learning (Northcutt et. al)
+Confident learning (CL) is implemented in the [[CleanLab]] library and introduced me to the idea of LNL [@northcuttConfidentLearningEstimating2021].
+CL follows a data-centric approach and relies on the premise that the key to LNL lies in accurately characterizing the uncertainty of label noise in the data.
+CL boils down to 3 approaches.
+	1. *Prune*, searching for label errors and *soft-pruning* using loss-reweighting. *Hard-pruning* may characterized as *label refurbishment* or removing noisy examples from the training set.
+	2. *Count*, training on the clean data.
+	3. *Rank* which examples to use during training.
+This allows learning from unnormalized probabilities and the ideas of curriculum learning.

 ### Co-Teaching (Han et. al) & Co-Teaching+ (Yu et. al)
 ### JoCoR (Wei. et. al)
 ### DivideMix (Li et. al)